 Are you being charged, in Palm Beach County, Florida with Drug offense?
 Need a drug offense defense attorney in West Palm Beach, Boca Raton, Jupiter, Palm Beach Gardens or Boynton Beach?
-We are Drug defense attorneys.
+We are West Palm Beach Drug defense attorneys.
 When you are arrested for illegal drugs, it is important to hire a Criminal lawyer that understands and practices in the area of drug crimes and criminal defense law.
 Don’t hire a lawyer that dabbles in criminal defense; hire a criminal defense attorney that has extensive experience in defending Drug charges.
 Your drug crime or drug offense lawyer needs to have knowledge and experience in drug cases but also needs to know the prosecutors, judges and court staff.
 Knowing the players comes from years of being inside the courtroom.
-Finding the best criminal defense attorney in Palm Beach County, for your case, is difficult.
+Finding the best drug possession attorney in West Palm Beach, for your case, is difficult.
 You need to review their educational background, experience in criminal cases, their reputation in the community, and their ability to communicate with you, the client.
 The quality of the criminal defense attorney you hire to defend your Drug case is extremely important.
 We ask that you consider our South Florida Criminal Defense Attorneys.
 North Palm Beach drug crime lawyer Roger P. Foley has offices in Broward County, Fort Lauderdale, and in West Palm Beach.
 Mr. Foley has defended hundreds of individuals charged with drug crimes; Possession of drugs, possession of drug paraphernalia, Sell, deliver, manufacturing of drugs, cultivation of drugs, marijuana grow house charges, and drug trafficking.